 The exhibition encourages students to share and discuss their views as well as challenge misconceptions and existing perspectives, which is particularly relevant in the UK’s increasingly global community.

 The schools are encouraged to create response work which includes visual diaries and messages for the refugees in Kakuma that are then taken back to the camp and exhibited there.

 My Start has successfully connected this remote refugee camp to a number of London schools and helped forge a relationship of support and solidarity.

-We are fully involved in our participant schools and offer them the option of running assemblies and workshops as well as encourage communication links between their students and the young people in Kakuma.
+We offer a range of different options from running assemblies and workshops as well as encouraging communication links between students and young people in Kakuma.
 Many schools create ‘response work’ which we take back and exhibit in Kakuma.
 We continue to return to a number of London schools on an annual basis with new collections of Art and Film work.